best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 # Releasing statistics in spreadsheets (interim version of update)

 ## Interim status
-This guidance is an update to the 'Releasing statistics in spreadsheets' guidance on the [Government Statistical Service (GSS) website](https://gss.civilservice.gov.uk/).
+This guidance is an update to the ['Releasing statistics in spreadsheets' guidance](https://gss.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) on the [Government Statistical Service (GSS) website](https://gss.civilservice.gov.uk/).
 It is still under review.
 We are publishing it in an interim state to give people information on what they may need to implement and to collate feedback.
 We continue to carry out research and testing.
-When it is finalised it will be updated on the GSS website.
+Once this information is finalised, the guidance will be updated on the GSS website.

 If you have any questions or feedback, please email [gsshelp@statistics.gov.uk](mailto:gsshelp@statistics.gov.uk).